openenclave/openenclave/docs/GettingStartedDocs/Linux_vscode.md

 }
 ```

-## Debug Your Open Enclave Application
+## Debugging an Open Enclave Application

-You will want to use the oegdb script provided in /opt/openenclave/bin/oegdb for the debugger, by setting the `miDebuggerPath` field to /opt/openenclave/bin/oegdb in launch.json.

-The rest of the fields for this configuration can be typical gdb debugging values.

-Here is an example of launch.json after editing it for the helloworld enclave.
+To configure VS Code for debugging an enclave app with GDB, go to the Debug tab in the side bar and select the settings cog to open this project's launch.json.
+Add the `miDebuggerPath` property to indicate where the `oegdb` script is installed.
+By default, this should be `/opt/openenclave/bin/oegdb`.
+The `program` and `args` properties should also be set to the location of the sample to debug, for example:

 ```json
 {